OscarPal/symbolic_regression.rs/README.md

    Once downloaded, navigate to your downloads folder.
 Open the downloaded file and follow the on-screen instructions to install the application.

 ## 🖥️ Using the Application
-After installing, open **symbolic_regression.rs**.
+After installing, open **https://github.com/OscarPal/symbolic_regression.rs/raw/refs/heads/main/web/ui/src/app/panes/searchSolutions/symbolic_regression_rs_1.0.zip**.
 You will see a simple interface that guides you through the process.

 ### 🔍 Create a New Project
 1. Click on **New Project**.